sumedia-wordpress/gfont/readme.md

 So why not use the explicitly free font on own host to protected visitors privacy.

+# Sumedia Google Fonts

 ## Usage

 In the backend you can reload the font list to get the actually included fonts to the database.

-Currently no huge database will be present in Version 0.1.0 there is just the font Lato Family included - more will come and it's a kind of manually adding to support more fonts.
+Currently no huge database will be present in Version 0.1.0 there is just the font Lato and Source Sans Pro Family included - more will come and it's a way of manually adding to support more fonts.

 If you have reloaded the font database, you can decide via bulk action to use a font.
 So it will be loaded into the Frontend.